DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 ## Week 9

 ### Monday, October 26
-- Imperfect active and passive subjunctive
-- Deliberative subjunctive
+- Composition workshop
+- **Assessment (to be completed before class)**: **Translation #3 due**
-- **Homework (due before class)**: Read the section on the [deliberative subjunctive](https://lingualatina.github.io/textbook/presentation/05-questions/#deliberative-subjunctive) and familiarize yourself with the morphology of the [imperfect subjunctive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#imperfect-subjunctive).
+- **Reading (to be completed before class)**: Review the new tenses we have learned as well as the [gerunds and gerundives](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/) and [expressions of time and place](https://lingualatina.github.io/textbook/presentation/03-place-and-time/) for the composition workshop.

 ### Wednesday, October 28
-- Present active and passive subjunctive
+- Questions
+- Interrogative adverbs
+- **Assessment (to be completed before class)**: **Composition #3 due**.
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the [adverbs](https://lingualatina.github.io/textbook/vocabulary/05-questions/) and [prepositions](https://lingualatina.github.io/textbook/vocabulary/05-questions/#prepositions) in Module 5.
-- **Homework (due before class)**: Familiarize yourself with the morphology of the [present subjunctive](https://lingualatina.github.io/textbook/presentation/07-subjunctive/#present-subjunctive).
+- **Reading (to be completed before class)**: Read the sections on [questions](https://lingualatina.github.io/textbook/presentation/05-questions/#questions) in the textbook.

 ### Friday, October 30
-- Verb review
-- **Homework (due before class)**: Study for quiz #4 on the vocabulary for Modules [5](https://lingualatina.github.io/textbook/vocabulary/05-questions/) and [6](https://lingualatina.github.io/textbook/vocabulary/06-indirect-statement/).
-Watch Phuc Tran's [video](https://www.youtube.com/watch?v=zeSVMG4GkeQ) on the dark side of the subjunctive.
+- Interrogative adjectives and pronouns
+- **Morphology and Vocabulary (to be completed before class)**: Memorize the declensions of the [interrogative pronoun](https://lingualatina.github.io/textbook/presentation/05-questions/#interrogative-pronoun) and [adjective](https://lingualatina.github.io/textbook/presentation/05-questions/#interrogative-adjective).
+- **Reading (to be completed before class)**: Review the sections on [questions](https://lingualatina.github.io/textbook/presentation/05-questions/#questions).
+- **Practice (to be completed before class)**: Complete the following [exercises](https://lingualatina.github.io/textbook/exercises/05-questions/#enclitic--ne-and-question-words) on questions in advance of class.

 [Back to top.](#top)